-This healthier apple crisp recipe is a delicious way to satisfy your sweet tooth without guilt.
+This healthier apple crisp recipe is a delicious way to satisfy your sweet tooth without the guilt.

-The trick to a healthier apple crisp is to load up on fruit and cut back on the butter and processed flour that typically squeezes its way into this innocent-looking dish.
+The trick to a healthier apple crisp is to load up on fruit and cut back on the butter and flour in a typical apple crisp recipe.

 Depending on the position of your oven racks, baking time can vary slightly, so start to keep an eye on it after twenty minutes.

 Pro tip: For apple crisp “a la mode,” top it with a scoop of vanilla (or plain) Greek yogurt.
 The nutritional information would vary with this addition, so make sure you factor that in.

 Apple Crisp Recipe